The-Art-of-Hacking/h4cker/SCOR/smtp_authentication_ DKIM.md

 # SMTP Authentication, Encryption, and DKIM
-SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending emails across the Internet.
-It has mechanisms for both authentication and encryption to enhance security, and DKIM (DomainKeys Identified Mail) is an additional layer of email security.
-Let's break down each component:
+- SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending emails across the Internet.
+- It has mechanisms for both authentication and encryption to enhance security, and DKIM (DomainKeys Identified Mail) is an additional layer of email security.

 ### SMTP Authentication